matejbizjak/kumuluzee-nats/core/README.md

 }
 ```

-Do not forget to register the implementation.
+Do not forget to register the implementation and add the required dependencies.
 A Service Provider is configured and identified through a provider configuration file which we put in the resource directory META-INF/services.
 The file name is the fully-qualified name of the SPI and its content is the fully-qualified name of the SPI implementation.

-In our example in the resource directory `META-INF/services` add
+[//]: # (In our example in the resource directory `META-INF/services` add)

-a file `com.kumuluz.ee.nats.common.util.NatsObjectMapperProvider` with the content `si.matejbizjak.natscore.sample.api.NatsMapperProvider`.
+[//]: # (a file `com.kumuluz.ee.nats.common.util.NatsObjectMapperProvider` with the content `si.matejbizjak.natscore.sample.api.NatsMapperProvider`.)

-[//]: # (TODO spremeni pot)

 ## Sample